devlbolivar/100-days-of-code/r1-log.md

 ### R1D9
 Day 9 #100DaysOfCode Today I modified the app state, and added useContext, also I included different TypeScript interfaces. #ReactJs #TypeScript

+### R1D10
+Day 10 #100DaysOfCode Today I worked again with the app state, configuring useContext and creating a custom hook. #ReactJs

+### R1D11
+Day 11 #100DaysOfCode  I refactored the whole app state with useContext.
+It's working again and I built a very basic form to create new events, no styles yet.